cuihenggang/geeps/README.md

 ./examples/cifar10/2parts/create_cifar10_pdsh.sh
 ```

-You can then training an Inception network on CIFAR-10 data with this command:
+Our script will partition the datasets into two parts, one for each machine.
+You can then train an Inception network on it with this command:

 ```
 ./examples/cifar10/2parts/train_inception.sh